Juan Ramón Jiménez: Early life

+Career

+He was among the contributors of the Madrid-based avant-garde magazine Prometeo between 1908 and 1912.
+In 1911 and 1912, he wrote many erotic poems depicting romps with numerous women in numerous locales.
+Some of them alluded to sex with novices who were nurses.
+Eventually, apparently, their mother superior discovered the activity and expelled him, although it is not known whether the sexual activity described in his poems actually occurred.

 The main subjects of many of his other poems were music and color, which, at times, he compared to love or lust.

 He suffered a mental breakdown and depression, so he stayed hospitalised in France and Madrid.
 He celebrated his home region in his prose poem about a writer and his donkey called Platero and I (1914).
 In 1916 he and Spanish-born writer and poet Zenobia Camprubí were married in the United States.
 Zenobia became his indispensable companion and collaborator.

 Upon the outbreak of the Spanish Civil War, he and Zenobia went into exile in Puerto Rico, where he settled in 1946.
 Jiménez was hospitalized for eight months due to another deep depression.
 He later became a Professor of Spanish Language and Literature at the University of Puerto Rico.
 His literary influence on Puerto Rican writers strongly marks the works of Giannina Braschi, René Marqués, Aurora de Albornoz, and Manuel Ramos Otero.
 The university named a building on campus and a writing program in his honor.
 He was also a professor at the University of Miami in Coral Gables, Florida.
 While living in Coral Gables he wrote "Romances de Coral Gables".
 In addition, he was a professor in the Department of Spanish and Portuguese at the University of Maryland, which renamed Jimenez Hall for him in 1981.